ketan-jakhar/java-notes/README.md

 About to wake up the sleepy thread ...
 Woke up sleepy thread ...
 I am too sleepy...
 Let me sleep for an hour.
-The interrupt flag is cleard : false false
+The interrupt flag is cleared : false false
 Oh someone woke me up !
 The interrupt flag is set now : true true
 ```